2% of Elon Musk's wealth could solve world hunger, says director of UN food scarcity organization - KESQ

 By Eoin McSweeney and Adam Pourahmadi, CNN Business

-A small group of ultra-wealthy individuals could help solve world hunger with just a fraction of their net worth, says the director of the United Nations’ World Food Program.
+A small group of ultra-wealthy individuals could help solve world hunger with just a fraction of their net worth, says the director of the United Nations’ World Food Programme.

-Billionaires need to “step up now, on a one-time basis”, said David Beasley in an interview on CNN’s Connect the World that aired Tuesday — citing specifically the world’s two richest men, Jeff Bezos and Elon Musk.
+Billionaires need to “step up now, on a one-time basis”, said David Beasley in an interview on CNN’s Connect the World with Becky Anderson that aired Tuesday — citing specifically the world’s two richest men, Jeff Bezos and Elon Musk.

 “$6 billion to help 42 million people that are literally going to die if we don’t reach them.
 It’s not complicated,” he added.